CumulusNetworks/docs/content/cumulus-linux-59/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 {{< /tab >}}
 {{< tab "Latency Histogram ">}}

-The following example configures the latency histogram and sets the minimum boundary size to 960, the histogram size to 12288, and the sampling interval to 1024.
+The following example configures the latency histogram and sets the minimum boundary size to 960 and the histogram size to 12288.
 These settings apply to interfaces that have the `latency` histogram enabled and do not have different values configured for these settings at the interface level:

 ```
 cumulus@switch:~$ nv set service telemetry histogram latency bin-min-boundary 960
 cumulus@switch:~$ nv set service telemetry histogram latency histogram-size 12288
-cumulus@switch:~$ nv set service telemetry histogram latency sample-interval 1024
 cumulus@switch:~$ nv config apply
 ```

-The following example enables the latency histogram for traffic class 0 on swp1 through swp8 with the globally applied minimum boundary, histogram size, and sample interval.
-The example also enables the latency histogram for traffic class 1 on swp9 through swp16 and sets the minimum boundary to 768 bytes, the histogram size to 9600 bytes, and the sampling interval to 2048 nanoseconds.
+The following example enables the latency histogram for traffic class 0 on swp1 through swp8 with the globally applied minimum boundary and histogram size.
+The example also enables the latency histogram for traffic class 1 on swp9 through swp16 and sets the minimum boundary to 768 bytes and the histogram size to 9600 bytes.

 ```
 cumulus@switch:~$ nv set service telemetry enable on
 cumulus@switch:~$ nv set interface swp1-8 telemetry histogram latency traffic-class 0
 cumulus@switch:~$ nv set interface swp9-16 telemetry histogram latency traffic-class 1 bin-min-boundary 768
 cumulus@switch:~$ nv set interface swp9-16 telemetry histogram latency traffic-class 1 histogram-size 9600
-cumulus@switch:~$ nv set interface swp9-16 telemetry histogram latency traffic-class 1 sample-interval 2048
 cumulus@switch:~$ nv config apply
 ```